kaepek/spwm-motor-control/speed-control/closed-loop/AS5147P/teensy40/README.md

 In order to get the best fit one may configure the step change program differently depending on the desired power range / speed.

 - Low speed behaviour
     - For the best low speed model fitting it is important to have some idea of the maximum duty required for a given target speed.
 This can be experimentally determined by loading one of the following programs `esc sinusoidal`, `esc sinusoidal anti-cogging`, `esc direct`, `esc direct anti-cogging`, then by running the `rotation stats analyser` program with the following command `node ./dist/lib/speed-control/programs/rotation-stats.js --input_config_file ./lib/speed-control/graph_configs/control_kalman_by_time.json` and the director with the following command `kaepek-io-director -i keyboard -c start stop thrustui16 directionui8 reset -p serial console -o network=localhost,9003,udp`.
-One could then increment the thrustui16 value by keeping focus on the kaepek-io-director terminal session and using the `w` key, when the maximum operating speed expected is achieved (by inspecting the output of the rotation stats program) one could then convert the thrustui16 value to an actual duty (`<maximum-target-duty>`) by using the following formula `(<thrustui16-value>/65534)*<maximum-duty>` where `<maximum-duty>` is the maximum duty supported by the motor controller program, this can be calculated by taking the `PWM_WRITE_RESOLUTION` as read from the relevant esc ino file and calculating the duty as follows `2^PWM_WRITE_RESOLUTION - 1`.
+Firstly get focus on the kaepek-io-director terminal session and start the motor controller by hitting the `space` key.
+One could then increment the thrustui16 value by using the `w` key, when the maximum operating speed expected is achieved (by inspecting the output of the rotation stats program) one could then convert the thrustui16 value to an actual duty (`<maximum-target-duty>`) by using the following formula `(<thrustui16-value>/65534)*<maximum-duty>` where `<maximum-duty>` is the maximum duty supported by the motor controller program, this can be calculated by taking the `PWM_WRITE_RESOLUTION` as read from the relevant esc ino file and calculating the duty as follows `2^PWM_WRITE_RESOLUTION - 1`.
 Typically the `PWM_WRITE_RESOLUTION` is set to '11' so the `<maximum-duty>` is '2047'.
-    - When the `<maximum-target-duty>` is known we could configure the step change analysis program with the following example command `node ./dist/lib/speed-control/programs/step-change.js --input_config_file ./lib/speed-control/graph_configs/control_kalman_hz_by_time.json --duty_cap_multiplier 0.3 --duty_begin=idle --duty_end=<maximum-target-duty> --output_data_file ./calibration-data/tarot-4006-esc-direct-step-change.json` The step change program would then sweep from the automatically determined idle duty to the user defined `<maximum-target-duty>` in a number of steps and perform the analysis.
+    - When the `<maximum-target-duty>` is known we could configure the step change analysis program with the following example command `node ./dist/lib/speed-control/programs/step-change.js --input_config_file ./lib/speed-control/graph_configs/control_kalman_hz_by_time.json --duty_cap_multiplier 0.3 --duty_begin idle --duty_end <maximum-target-duty> --output_data_file ./calibration-data/tarot-4006-esc-direct-step-change.json`.
+Make sure to restart the director with the following command example `kaepek-io-director -i keyboard network=localhost,9000,udp dualshock -c start stop thrustui16 directionui8 reset -p serial console -o network=localhost,9001,udp network=localhost,9003,udp network=localhost,9002,udp`.
+The step change program would then sweep from the automatically determined idle duty to the user defined `<maximum-target-duty>` in a number of steps and perform the analysis.
 Typically if maximum speed targetted by the `<maximum-target-duty>` is low (below 2 [Hz]) the linear model is expected to perform best, but check the the `r^2` for each model, the one closest to 1.0 is the best model to choose.
 One can then load the model values either using the relevant command words or by configuring the `PID_CONFIG` in the relevant pid esc ino file (see the relevant PID esc section of your choice in this readme for additional instruction on how to do this).
 - High speed behaviour
-    - For the best high speed model fitting one would follow the normal instruction and leave the `--duty_begin` and `--duty_end` flags absent, they default to `--duty_begin=start` and `--duty_end=2047` which implies that the step change analyse would speed from the minimum speed required to start a motor from it being motionless to the maximum operating range of the motor.
+    - For the best high speed model fitting one would follow the normal instruction and leave the `--duty_begin` and `--duty_end` flags absent, they default to `--duty_begin start` and `--duty_end 2047` which implies that the step change analyse would speed from the minimum speed required to start a motor from it being motionless to the maximum operating range of the motor.
 Typically in this higher speed domain the power law model is expected to perform best, but check the the `r^2` for each model, the one closest to 1.0 is the best model to choose.
 One can then load the model values either using the relevant command words or by configuring the `PID_CONFIG` in the relevant pid esc ino file (see the relevant PID esc section of your choice in this readme for additional instruction on how to do this).

 ### Rotation stats analyser